 Examples

-The table pictured above is the source data used for all examples.
-It represents a company’s inventory that consists of different types of items, number of cases, number of items per case, and location.
-As the data contains a mix of numbers and strings, it will make for easy examples of using the ARRAYFORMULA.
+The table pictured above is the source data used for all the examples.
+It represents a company’s inventory consisting of different types of items, number of cases, number of items per case, and location.

 The formula in the top cell is =ARRAYFORMULA(A1:A13)